Australia's best cyber courses

 - A 3-year bachelor degree is a way to start a cyber security career.

-- At a postgraduate level, the options are a graduate certificate (4 units), graduate diploma (8 units) or masters degree (12 units).
+- At a postgraduate level, the options are a graduate certificate (3-4 units), graduate diploma (8 units) and a masters degree or MBA (12 units).

 A 100% online course is an opportunity to break into this exciting field.
 You can build job-ready skills while earning a university qualification.